mailsac/mailsac-examples/help/throttling.rst

 Email Throttling
 ================

-Messages sent to custom domains and private addresses, held by customers on a paid plan, are throttled differently than messages sent to public addresses in the mailsac.com domain.
+Messages sent to custom domains and enhanced addresses, held by customers on a paid plan, are throttled differently than messages sent to public addresses in the mailsac.com domain.

-Throttling of messages on custom domains and private addresses will likely be completely unnoticed by customers, with the exception of customers who are sending messages at the rate of thousands per minute.
+Throttling of messages on custom domains and enhanced addresses will likely be completely unnoticed by customers, with the exception of customers who are sending messages at the rate of thousands per minute.